se2p/Bastet/README.md

 corresponds to a construct of the language *LeILa* itself.

-The Scratch Block Library is steadily growing and different implementations and approximations of the different *SCRATCH* blocks become available.
+The Scratch Block Library is steadily growing and different implementations and approximations of the different Scratch blocks become available.
 Please see the ASE'20 paper for more details on the approximations.
-Note that the actual implementation of some *SCRATCH* blocks might still be missing: Check the completeness of their implementation before conducting an analysis of *SCRATCH* projects.
+Note that the actual implementation of some Scratch blocks might still be missing: Check the completeness of their implementation before conducting an analysis of Scratch projects.

 ## Publications and Citing